Mr Cruel: Investigation

-The task force investigated earlier sexual crimes from 1985 to 1987 with similar modus operandi, but could not locate some witness statements and crime scene exhibits, including a tape used to tie up a victim and also a rope used to tie a victim.
+The task force investigated earlier sexual crimes from 1985 to 1987 with similar modus operandi, but could not locate some witness statements and crime scene exhibits, including tape and rope used to tie victims.
 The head of the Spectrum Task Force, David Sprague, said that some exhibits had not ever been examined by forensics, and had either been lost or thrown out.
 The police established a Rape Squad in April 1989, with nine detectives dedicated to investigating serial rapists throughout Victoria, particularly in Melbourne.
 The police established the unit after a review into the effectiveness of their rape investigations, by the Rape Investigation and Evaluation Group, found they needed a more coordinated and professional approach to investigations.

 On 14 December 2010, police announced that the Apollo Task Force had been established about eight months earlier, following substantial new intelligence.
 The new task force had been reviewing both the Spectrum Task Force investigation and some new leads that had surfaced in the last year or so.
 The Apollo Task Force closed in June 2013 after finding the intelligence was not credible, ruling out the suspect.

+Earlier in 2013, the Herald Sun reported that convicted serial child rapist Robert Keith Knight, who committed suicide in 2013, had been a person of interest.
+He had been convicted of two offences committed in 1980 and 1996.
+In Detective Chris O'Connor's opinion, Knight was not Mr Cruel.

 On 9 April 2016, the Herald Sun newspaper published details of the Spectrum Task Force's dossiers on seven suspects, known as the Sierra Files, that were produced with the assistance of the US FBI.
+Detectives had been issued with an instruction in 1994 following the disbandment of the Spectrum Task Force that if another child was abducted, then all the Sierra Files suspects were to be arrested and questioned.
 The newspaper also published details of police witness statements from the victims and their families.

-On 13 April 2016, on the twenty-fifth anniversary of Chan's murder, the police increased the reward for information on her death to A$1 million.
+On 13 April 2016, on the 25th anniversary of Karmein's abduction and murder, Assistant Commissioner Stephen Fontana announced that the reward for information leading to the identity and conviction of her murderer had increased from the original sum of A$100,000 to A$1,000,000.
+A separate A$200,000 reward for information on the two abductions committed by Mr Cruel that leads to his arrest and conviction also remains in existence.